hausdorff/davidbalbert.github.com/_posts/2013-12-16-scaling-stream-processing-at-ms.md

 Here are some things that I've learned the hard way.

-## A transparent and optimizable runtime is as important as availability of good programming abstractions (*e.g.*, lisp macros, lambdae, *etc*.).
+## A transparent and optimizable runtime is as important as availability of good programming abstractions (*e.g.*, lisp macros, lambdas, *etc*.).

 When developing systems that must scale *immediately* to millions of users, it is necessary to be able to reason both about what the code means (*e.g.*, "this code sorts numbers") *AND* how the code behaves (*e.g.*, "slower for in-memory sorting but much faster over network").